Trump already a tainted name in Indonesia after Muslim ban remarks

 MNC Group is controlled by billionaire Hary Tanoesoedibjo, Indonesia's 28th richest person, who also owns four national television stations and last year launched a new political party.

-A senior member of Muhammadiyah, Indonesia's second-largest Muslim organisation, said protests were possible if Trump becomes president, though none were yet planned.
+A senior member of Muhammadiyah, Indonesia's second-largest Muslim organization, said protests were possible if Trump becomes president, though none were yet planned.

 "Indonesian Muslims are very strongly united," said Abdul Mu'thi, the group's secretary general.
 "If he is elected, there will be a strong reaction from Indonesian communities to any business that is run by Donald Trump."